What types of protection from abuse orders are there? How long do they last?

 Ex parte temporary PFA

 When you ask the court for a PFA, a judge will give you an ex parte temporary PFA if s/he finds that you or your minor children are in danger of further domestic abuse and need immediate protection.
-“Ex parte” means that the judge will make this decision based only on the information you provide, without the abuser being in court.
+“Ex parte” means that the abuser isn’t notified beforehand or present in court.
 This temporary order will last until your full court hearing for the final PFA where the abuser has an opportunity to testify and present evidence.
-A hearing is usually scheduled within 10 business days.
-If the abuser has a gun or weapon, be sure to tell this to the judge when applying for your ex parte temporary PFA so that the judge can order the weapon to be immediately turned over to the sheriff.3
+A hearing is usually scheduled within ten business days.
+If the abuser has a gun or weapon, be sure to tell this to the judge when applying for your ex parte temporary PFA so that the judge can order the weapon to be immediately turned over to the sheriff or other law enforcement agency.3

 1 Lehigh County Court of Common Pleas, Frequently Asked Questions

 2 23 Pa.C.S.A. § 6110(a), (b)

 3 23 Pa.C.S.A. § 6107(a), (b)